Permanent Closure Requirements for Underground Storage Tank with Single-Walled Components

 Background

-Effective September 25, 2014, Senate Bill (SB) 445 (Stats.
+On September 25, 2014, Senate Bill (SB) 445 (Stats.
 2014, Ch.
-547) changed the underground storage tank (UST) regulatory program regarding design and construction of USTs.
+547) changed the underground storage tank (UST) program regarding design and construction of USTs.
 These changes are reflected in Health and Safety Code, chapter 6.7 (H&SC), section 25292.05.
-Specifically, this change requires that on or before December 31, 2025, the owner or operator must permanently close a UST if it was designed and constructed before January 1, 1984 and does not meet the requirements of H&SC, section 25291(a)(1)-(6) or if it was designed and constructed before January 1, 1997 in accordance with H&SC, section 25291(a)(7).
+Specifically, this change required that on or before December 31, 2025, the owner or operator must have permanently closed a UST if it was designed and constructed before January 1, 1984, and does not meet the requirements of H&SC, section 25291(a)(1)-(6) or if it was designed and constructed before January 1, 1997 in accordance with H&SC, section 25291(a)(7).

-All regulated USTs that do not meet the requirements of H&SC, section 25291(a)(1)-(6), must be permanently closed on or before December 31, 2025 in accordance with H&SC, section 25298, and the California Code of Regulations, title 23, chapter 16 (UST Regulations), section 2672.
+All regulated USTs that do not meet the requirements of H&SC, section 25291(a)(1)-(6), must have been permanently closed on or before December 31, 2025 in accordance with H&SC, section 25298, and the California Code of Regulations, title 23, chapter 16 (UST Regulations), section 2672 (currently section 2681).
 A single-walled UST is either the tank and/or the connected piping which do not have secondary containment and a continuous leak detection system meeting the requirements of H&SC, section 25291(a)(1)-(6).
 UST Systems which do not have secondary containment and a continuous leak detection system that have not been permanently closed by the regulatory due date are out of compliance, cannot be operated, and could be red tagged by the Unified Program Agency (UPA) or the State Water Resources Control Board (State Water Board), preventing fuel deliveries and dispensing.
 Penalties for systems out of compliance are $500 to $5,000 per day per underground storage tank.

 UST Statutes and Regulations are available here: